Coronavirus Test and Trace Support Payments

 If you are told to self-isolate, you cannot work from home and you have lost income as a result, you may be eligible for a new £500 Test and Trace Support Payment.

-The government has set up a test and trace support payment scheme of £500 (GOV.UK) to support eligible low paid workers whose earnings are affected by staying at home and isolating for 14 days.
+You may be eligible for the NHS test and trace support payment scheme of £500 (GOV.UK) to support eligible low paid workers whose earnings are affected by staying at home and isolating for 14 days.
+If you are not eligible for that you may be eligible for a discretionary payment of £500.
 If you have started to self-isolate you can apply for help now.

 How to apply